MileHacker Logo

 • Acapulco is considered LGBTQ+-friendly in main tourist areas and at major resorts.

-• Gay-friendly bars and housing is present.
+• Gay-friendly bars and accommodations are available present.

 • Mexico has legal protections for INDIVIDUALS from the lgbtq+ community.